thefastlaner/iPlay-App/README.md

-Iplay
+#Iplay
-This is an online music streaming site
+This is an online music streaming site.
 Its a work in progress